 During our eight years of marriage, my husband and I have lived in three apartments, one house, two states, and had three kids along the way.
 We are often trying to find ways to creatively use our space, and with each new venture, or new child, we add pieces of furniture to our collection.
 I’m always on the hunt for a good deal, so our furniture comes from an assortment of stores, websites, and brands.
 Some have been easy and some have been so difficult they raise the tension in our home to a level we were beyond words.
 However, each piece also brings about new insight and some quirky comparison.

 Just as furniture from Pottery Barn and IKEA can work together in the same room, so can people from different family backgrounds.
 It might seem like one is fancier than the other, or that certain backgrounds lead to healthier and more lasting relationships.
 But in the end, it is about how you make things work together in the present.
 Family origins are complicated and can dictate how we see our environment.
 They also speak to dysfunctional patterns that occur throughout our families as well as unexpected patterns whose impact we didn’t consider.

 But your past doesn’t have to dictate your future.
-Building and maintaining a healthy relationship means taking those origins into consideration, and then working together to build the home you and your family wants today.
+Building and maintaining a healthy relationship means taking those origins into consideration and then working together to build the home you and your family want today.

 Unexpected Relationship Triggers

 Along with our own origin stories, where we come from can also pack some surprises that trigger us emotionally and pop up when we least expect.
 We have bought some pieces of furniture that come with every nut and bolt required and Allen wrenches galore.
 They let you know exactly what you’re getting yourself into.
 But some places of origin forget to inform you that do not have all the required elements to complete the task and you lay out your new project hoping to finish before your six-month-old wakes from his nap.